Why colonization of africa took place in the last quarter of 19th century?

 What occurred in Europe that hastened the process?

-Why did interest in Africa suddenly skyrocket during this period?
+Why did interest in Africa suddenly increased during this period?

 Economic Reasons;

-The Industrial Revolution marked a drastic change in production methods and reached its peak in the 1880s.
-It was characterized by the invention of machines and rapid industrial growth in Europe.
-This revolution created intense industrial competition and led to several economic needs that drove the colonization of Africa:
+Industrial revolution created intense industrial competition and led to several economic needs that drove the colonization of Africa:

-• Need for raw materials: European industries required large quantities of raw materials such as rubber, coffee, cotton, sisal, gold, diamonds, and copper.
-Due to increased demand and limited supply in Europe, raw materials became expensive.
-Africa, rich in natural resources, was seen as a cheap and abundant source, prompting European powers to scramble for control of African territories.
+- Need for raw materials: European industries required large quantities of raw materials such as rubber, coffee, cotton, sisal, gold, diamonds, and copper due to increased demand and limited supply in Europe.

-• Need for markets: The rise in mass production caused a surplus of manufactured goods that could not be absorbed by European markets.
-Africa provided a new market for these products, turning the continent into a dumping ground for surplus goods and intensifying the colonial race.
+- Need for markets: The rise in mass production caused surplus manufactured goods that could not be absorbed by European markets.
+Africa provided a new market for these products, turning African continent into dumping ground for surplus goods.

-• Managing class conflict: In Europe, working-class movements like Chartism, Luddism, and trade unions demanded higher wages and better working conditions, which reduced industrial profits.
-Colonization alloped capitalists to shift production to Africa where labor was cheaper and less organized, preserving their profit margins.
+- Managing class conflict: In Europe, working-class movements like Chartism, Luddism, and trade unions demanded higher wages and better working conditions, which reduced industrial profits.
+Colonization allowed capitalists to shift production to Africa where labor was cheaper and less organized, preserving their profit margins.

 2. Advancement in maritime technology, such as steamships, iron-hulled boats, and gunboats.

-The ships enabled faster and safer travel to Africa, allowing penetration of inland rivers, and strengthened European naval dominance.
-It also helped making exploration, conquest, and control of African territories much easier during the Scramble for Africa.
+Steam ships enabled faster and safer travel to Africa, allowing penetration of inland rivers, and strengthened European naval dominance.
+It also helped making exploration, conquest, and control of African territories easier during the Scramble for Africa.

 Political Reasons